North Carolina Divorce Procedures

 How to differentiate Hearing and Trial?

-Each hearing cannot be considered as a trial.
+Every hearing cannot be considered as a trial.
 A hearing is simply a word with almost the same meaning as a trial.
-A hearing during which proof is presented from one or both sides can be called as a Trial.
+A hearing can be called as a Trial if evidences are presented from one or both sides.

-The fact is that "Hearing" is not a technical term.
-It must be repeated that if any sort of evidence is displayed at any hearing, this hearing is a "Trial."
-Trial is a technical term for a particular sort of hearing.
-The other technical terms for other particular sorts of hearing are "Appeal" and "Equitable Distribution Pre-Trial Conference" to name a few.
+The fact is, "Hearing" is not a technical term.
+If any sort of evidence is displayed at any of the hearings, it is termed as a "Trial."
+Other technical terms for specific sorts of hearing are "Appeal" and "Equitable Distribution Pre-Trial Conference," to name a few.

 The procedure of Appeal

 When a higher court reviews the work executed in a lower court, this process is termed as an Appeal.
-In a majority of cases in this state, there is an appeal from the district trial court to the North Carolina Court of Appeals.
-If any divorcing party is not satisfied with the work of the trial judge, it appeals to the Appeal Court to review the work.
-The appellate court attempts to locate any legal errors in the work of the trial judge.
+In majority of cases in this state, there is an appeal from the district trial court to the North Carolina Court of Appeals.
+If any divorcing party is not satisfied with the judgment, the case is forwarded to the Appeal Court, which is to review the work of the previous trial judge, and locate any legal errors or discrepancies.

 Divorce Papers